Befriend Your Brain

 We are lifelong learners and infinitely curious.

-So, how do we get derailed?
+How do we get derailed?

 Executive Function